DFE/kms-omni-build/README.md

 * Install MSYS2 and let it finally open the terminal.
 * Run: pacman -Syu
   This will update the MSYS2 core.
 Close the terminal window at the end, do not use exit!
-* Open MSYS2 MingW 64 bit from the start menu Alternatively open mingw64.exe with Explorer.
+* Open MSYS2 MingW 64-bit (not MSYS2 MSYS!) from the start menu
+  Alternatively open mingw64.exe with Explorer.
 * Run: pacman -Su
   This will update the remaining packages of MSYS2.